Faster Convergence of Local SGD for Over-Parameterized Models: Numerical Analysis

 {\bf Phase 1:} As figure~\ref{fig:03} shows, in the first $\approx 3000$ communication rounds, the reciprocal of the training loss grows nearly linearly with respect to the number of communication rounds.
 This is strong evidence of the $\O({1}/{R})=\O({K}/{T})$ convergence rate of Local SGD as we stated in Theorem \ref{theo:non_convex}.
 We can also see that in this phase, the decrease of training loss depends only on the number of communication rounds $R$ regardless of the number of local steps $K$, thus validating Theorem \ref{theo:non_convex}.

-{\bf Phase 2:} After $\approx 6000$ communication rounds, as the training loss further decreases (below 0.01), we can observe from figures~\ref{fig:05} and figure~\ref{fig:06} a clear linear dependence of the reciprocal of the training loss and the total iterations $T$ (notice in figure~\ref{fig:06} all lines share similar slope).
+{\bf Phase 2:} After $\approx 6000$ communication rounds, as the training loss further decreases (below 0.01), we can observe from figures~\ref{fig:05} and figure~\ref{fig:b} a clear linear dependence of the reciprocal of the training loss and the total iterations $T$ (notice in figure~\ref{fig:b} all lines share similar slope).
 This corresponds to a $\O({1}/{T})$ convergence rate of Local SGD.
 In fact, we conjecture that in this phase, the model has moved close enough to the neighborhood of a global optimal point, which simultaneously minimizes the loss at every single data point.
-Therefore, every local step moves the model closer to that global optimal point regardless of at which node it is performed, causing the aggregation step to be no longer meaningful and resulting in the convergence rate of $\O({1}/{T})$ instead of $\O({1}/{R})$.
+Therefore, every local step moves the model closer to that global optimal point regardless of at which node it is performed, causing the aggregation step to be no longer meaningful and resulting in the convergence rate of $\O({1}/{T})$ instead of $\O({1}/{R})$. {Another possible explanation is that in Phase 2, the iterates eventually reach a locally convex region and so resemble the convex regime.}

-To conclude, we have performed large scale experiments that reveal the convergence behavior of Local SGD for practical over-parameterized deep learning models.
+{The experimental results provided here have two important implications: \begin{itemize} \item First, from the upper bound in Theorem~\ref{theo:non_convex}, lower bound in Proposition~\ref{exp:2} and the experimental results in Figures~\ref{fig:a},\ref{fig:b},\ref{fig:c}, we can imply that for over-parameterized deep learning models, Local SGD indeed converges at a $\O(\frac{1}{T})$ rate\footnote{{If taken into consideration the factor of $K$, then the rate is between $\O({K}/{T})$ (Phase 1), and $\O({1}/{T})$ (Phase 2).}}, which is a strong characterization of the algorithm's actual convergence rate. \item Second, the phenomenon of the two phases also gives us an important empirical implication that in real implementations of the Local SGD algorithm, it might be better to adjust the number of local steps during each communication interval to enforce more frequent communication at first (as in Phase 1 the $\O({1}/{R})=\O({K}/{T})$ convergence rate suggests local steps are more or less useless) and less frequent communication later on when one observes the training has entered Phase 2 (by, e.g., observing training loss $\le 0.05$). \end{itemize} } To conclude, we have performed large scale experiments that reveal the convergence behavior of Local SGD for practical over-parameterized deep learning models.
 We observe from the experiments that the decrease of the training loss can be divided into Phase 1, Phase 2, and a transition phase between them.
 The convergence rate of Local SGD in practice can be $\O({K}/{T})$ (Phase 1), or $\O({1}/{T})$ (Phase 2), or somewhere in between (transition phase).
 Experimental results in Phase 1 strongly support our theoretical findings in Theorem \ref{theo:non_convex}, while experimental results in Phase 2 partially support it and also raise new interesting questions.